VoxSecuritatis/VoxSecuritatis/README.md

-# Welcome to VoxSecuritatis, the voice of security!
+# Welcome to Vox Securitatis, the voice of security!
 Here you will find my porfolio of projects of personal and professional interests.
 From code to cloud, you will find something of interest.

 # Hello, I'm Brock
 <a href="https://linkedin.com/in/brockfrary" target="_blank" rel="noopener noreferrer"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white"></a>